finvu/jackson-dataformat-xml/README.md

 By adding this support, it is possible to use this library in Android.

 Currently supported only on 2.9.6 version.

 Checkout branch jackson-dataformat-xml-2.9.6-XmlPull and build the jar.

 3x version not supported as it uses java 1.8 features that are not available in Android.

-You need to manually download and place dependent jars (see below gradle sample for dependent jars required in lib folder)
+You need to manually download and place dependent jars (see below gradle sample for dependent jars required in lib folder).
+Dependent jars can be downloaded from maven central.

 Your app.gradle should look like the following: